Auditory brainstem implants

 Who can be considered for an ABI?

-Other uses of the auditory brainstem implant are for people who are born with no functioning nerve of hearing in either ear, or people who are deaf because of an unusually shaped cochlea.
+Other uses of the ABI are for people who are born with no functioning nerve of hearing in either ear, or people who are deaf because of an unusually shaped cochlea.
 Sometimes meningitis leads to deafness but leaves the cochlea too damaged to take a cochlear implant.
-However, an auditory brainstem implant for one of these reasons is very rare, because the auditory brainstem implant requires neurosurgery.
+However, an ABI for one of these reasons is very rare, because it requires neurosurgery.

 What are the likely benefits of an ABI?

 An ABI may provide a link to sounds when there would otherwise be no natural hearing at all.
-An auditory brainstem implant may help with lipreading.
+It may also help with lipreading.

 Any drawbacks of an ABI?